 You may hold certain myths, stories and limiting beliefs about love, and fear associated negative consequences around love (hurt, loss, rejection, betrayal, abandonment, jealousy, neediness, dependency, humiliation…).

 You may feel you don’t deserve love, or won’t be able to live up to love, or fear intimacy, commitment, or anything else (with possible fears beneath those fears).
 You may believe “love hurts” rather than “love heals” and so avoid it, and so on.
-The ego will also resist love because love melts the ego and the ego doesn’t want to disappear.
+The ego will also resist love because the ego doesn’t want to disappear.